Share

 Best Qualities of a Good Employee & How to Find Them

-The hiring process can be tricky.
-Not only do you need to know exactly what you’re looking for in a new employee, but you have to determine whether they truly possess the traits you desire.
-Even if you’re not hiring, it can sometimes be difficult to define and identify the top employees you currently have.
-To make the process simpler, we’ve narrowed down a list of the best qualities of a good employee.
-Plus, we’ll show you exactly how you can find these qualities in your employees or hiring candidates!
+Bradford R. GlaserThe hiring process can be tricky.
+Not only do you need to know exactly what you're looking for in a new employee, but you have to determine whether they truly possess the desired traits.
+Even if you're not hiring, it can sometimes be difficult to define and identify your current top employees.
+To simplify the process, we've narrowed down a list of the best qualities of a good employee.
+Plus, we'll show you exactly how to find these qualities in your employees or hiring candidates!

 Top 5 Qualities of a Good Employee

 Explore the top five qualities to look for in a good employee.
-If you can find an individual who possesses each of these traits, you can trust that they’ll make a great asset to the company:
+If you can find an individual who possesses each of these traits, you can trust that they'll make a great asset to the company.

 Reliable

-click hereWhy trust is fundamental in the workplace: Trust: The Ultimate Test
+Why trust is fundamental in the workplace: Trust: The Ultimate Test

 Great Work Ethic